purplehippo911/SignUp_form/README.md

 - Live Site URL: [githubPages](https://your-live-site-url.com/)

 ## My process
 First I think I started by adding the elements like the description, form and the footer.
-Then I went over to CSS and  added some colors, fonts and the font-size to variables in the ":root", and from there I went downwards and added the background-svg to the background, added some widhts only to take write them out later on, and etc. I got quite a lot of help from @JiriKofron's solution, click here to check out his solution ->[acknowledgements](#acknowledgements).
+Then I went over to CSS and  added some colors, fonts and the font-size to variables in the ":root", and from there I went downwards and added the background-svg to the background, added some widhts only to take write them out later on, and etc. I got quite a lot of help from @JiriKofron's solution, click here to check out his solution ->[acknowledgments](#acknowledgments).
 And from there I needed to make the form validate the email and check if the input is empty, so I used webdevSimplified's video as an insight to how it works, chech out his video here --> [resources](#useful-resources).
 And then I removed the widths to make it a bit more responsive and somehow it worked.

 ### Built with